 We arranged to stay at the Hilton DoubleTree Hotel, right in the heart of downtown Charleston and across the street from the famous Charleston City Market.
 The location was perfect and we were able to walk everywhere.

-The historic district has been home for centuries, and it’s not hard to see why so many families would pick this location to explore Charleston with kids.
 When you first enter through the property’s impeccably restored 1874 portico with its friendly attendants ready at hand; they’ll give you fresh chocolate chip cookies straight from the oven – perfect after spending time outside wandering around town or exploring nearby Charleston Waterfront Park on foot (a short distance away).

 Charleston with Kids – Carriage Tours